CtrlK

 Distinctiveness Conflict Risk

-The focus on Rust project scaffolding is somewhat specific, but 'project structures', 'testing', and 'module organization' are broad enough to overlap with general code generation or other language-specific scaffolding skills.
+The focus on Rust project scaffolding is somewhat specific, but 'project structures', 'testing', and 'module organization' could overlap with general code generation or other language-specific scaffolding skills.
+The Rust + cargo combination provides some distinctiveness but not enough to be clearly niche.

 2 / 3